Tellurium

 Demand-Supply Imbalance Risks

-Growing demand for Tellurium driven by cadmium telluride solar cells and thermoelectric devices is expected to strain existing supply capacity.
-The long lead times required to develop new mining projects mean that supply responses to demand growth are inherently delayed, creating periods of potential deficit that can drive price volatility and supply competition among consuming industries and nations.
+Growing demand driven by cadmium telluride solar cells and thermoelectric devices is expected to strain existing supply capacity.
+The long lead times for new mining projects (typically 10-20 years) mean supply responses are inherently delayed.
+With only 3% end-of-life recycling, secondary supply provides limited relief.

 Risk Mitigation Strategies